Installing CircuitPython on Keybow 2040 (or Pico RGB Keypad)

 Running the examples

-To run one of the examples, all you need to do is rename it to
+To load an example onto Keybow, all you need to do is rename it to

 Some of the other examples need other libraries to be installed - the ones that set up Keybow 2040 as a USB keyboard will need

-You can find more documentation on how to use the Keybow 2040 library to create your own custom layouts on Github.
+You can find more documentation on how the PMK library works and how you can use it to create your own custom layouts on Github.

-If you really heck things up and want to start completely from scratch this special .uf2 file will delete all the files stored in Keybow 2040's flash memory.
-Once you've downloaded the file, hold down BOOTSEL whilst plugging in your USB-C cable to get into bootloader mode, then copy the uf2 to the RPI-RP2 and let it reboot.
+If you really heck things up and want to start completely from scratch this special .uf2 file will delete all the files stored in flash memory.
+Once you've downloaded the file, hold down BOOTSEL whilst plugging in your USB-C cable/tapping reset to get into bootloader mode, then copy the uf2 to the RPI-RP2 and let it reboot.
 You'll need to follow the steps above to reinstall everything again afterwards.

 Search above to find more great tutorials and guides.